explainingai-code/DiT-PyTorch/README.md

 ___

 This repository implements DiT in PyTorch for diffusion models.
 It provides code for the following:
-* Training and inference of VAE on CelebHQ
+* Training and inference of VAE on CelebHQ (128x128 to 32x32x4 latents)
 * Training and Inference of DiT using trained VAE on CelebHQ
 * Configurable code for training all models from DIT-S to DIT-XL